-We're working together with partner organisations, to support the wider health and care system to embed shared decision making into routine practice.
-We are helping to ensure that people who deliver and receive care work together to select tests, treatments and support, based on evidence and what really matters to the individual.
+We're working with partner organisations to support the wider health and care system to embed shared decision making into routine practice.
+The aim is to ensure that people who deliver and receive care work together to select tests, treatments and support, based on evidence and what really matters to the individual.

 - Academy of Medical Royal Colleges